 Let’s start with your Toddler Backpack.
 At this age, we started introducing backpacks for our children to wear and enjoy the responsibility of carrying themselves.
 The key is to keep it light.
 They may not fit all of their toys and snacks into this bag it’s a great start for them (just remember at some point you may end up carrying it too).

 Now we know some travel parents will adamantly recommend a ride along suitcase at this age – but our own personal experience – just don’t!
 We never recovered from the trauma of using a Trunki too early.
-As a cautious estimate, I’d say wait until your child is at least 4-years-old, otherwise, it will end up being simply another novelty item you end up pulling or carrying along yourself
+As a cautious estimate, I’d say wait until your child is at least 4-years-old, otherwise, it will end up being simply another novelty item you end up pulling or carrying along yourself – you can check out our full guide to ride-on kids luggage here.

 Large crayons (preferable triangular so they don’t roll away) are the perfect companion for this age group.
 Bring along their favourite colouring books, or ideal for meals out, anywhere you can grab some paper really.
 If you’re getting an accompanying coloring book for this age group, keep it small enough to fit in their little bags.